 Omnichannel support is the integration of all the channels and platforms among devices and touchpoints that a customer might use to have a seamless experience.
 This is different from multichannel support.
 Keywords here are integration and seamless.

 While multichannel support gives options and flexibility by providing multiple channels, it is definitely not seamless.
 Different channels have different departments.
 Silo mentality between departments or difficulty in coordination across platforms could ultimately disrupt the customer’s conversation with the company.

 Let’s have an example.
 The customer used the website to make a reservation for a product that they wish to buy.
 After a day, the customer called the physical store to see if the reserved product is ready for pickup.
 The store claimed that they have nothing reserved for the customer’s name and that the item was already sold out.

-On our example, the business offered 2 ways for a customer to interact with the company.
-It’s a multichannel support system.
+In our example, the business offered 2 ways for a customer to interact with the company.
+It’s a multi-channel support system.
 However, even with both channels used, the customer did not get the product that they wished to buy.

 Let’s have a different scenario.
 The customer called the store just to make sure that the reservation they made online pushed through.
 They will be picking up the item at a later time.